Redruth School, Cornwall (GCSEs and A Levels); Aberystwyth University (BSc and MPhil), University of Liverpool (PhD)

 After my time at university, I took a job at in a geological company, where I have spent five years studying landscapes all over the world, from China to Mexico!

-The stories behind the scenery!
+I seek to understand the stories behind the scenery!

 My career so far has been in two halves- my time as a volcanologist, and my time working in the oil and gas industry.